 - 1. The concentrations of naturally occurring constituents could change over time, or - 2.
-Groundwater sources could become contaminated as a result of human activities.
+Groundwater sources could become contaminated as a result of human activities, particularly in areas of high septic system densities.

 Although the County does not currently utilize groundwater as a water source, constituents which could pose threats to the quality of groundwater are Arsenic, Gross Alpha, Uranium, Nitrate, Iron and Manganese.
 The County should encourage private well owners to send the County any water quality data to develop a database and monitor trends.